 This California Supplemental Privacy Notice (the “Notice”) supplements the information in our Privacy Notice and applies to California residents ("consumers" or "you").
 It explains how we collect, use, disclose, and otherwise process personal information under the California Consumer Privacy Act ("CCPA"), as amended by the California Privacy Rights Act (“CPRA”).

-Unless otherwise expressly stated, all terms in This Notice have the same meaning as defined in our Privacy Notice or as otherwise defined in the CCPA.
+Unless otherwise expressly stated, all terms in this Notice have the same meaning as defined in our Privacy Notice or as otherwise defined in the CCPA and CPRA.